New Era Orchestra: Musical Bridges project

 The project «Musical Bridges» is a long-term initiative aimed at fostering the cultural exchange between leading Ukrainian and foreign musicians in the field of contemporary and classical academic music.
 The main goal of the project is to integrate Ukraine into the global cultural space and promote high-quality audio arts in Ukraine.
-In 2019 the project is held as a part of Bilateral Cultural Year Austria-Ukraine 2019, supported by Ukrainian cultural foundation, Austrian Embassy Kyiv (Österreichische Botschaft Kyiv) and Austrian cultural forum (Österreichisches Kulturforum).
+In 2019 the project is held as a part of Bilateral Cultural Year Austria–Ukraine 2019, supported by Ukrainian cultural foundation, Austrian Embassy Kyiv and Austrian Cultural Forum New York.
 The organization of the project is conducted by the charity fund «Believe in yourself».